mlflow/mlflow/docs/source/deployment/index.rst

 FAQ
 ---
-If you encounter any dependenciey issues during model deployment, please refer to :ref:`Model Dependencies FAQ <model-dependencies-troubleshooting>` for how to fix the issue and validate it.
+If you encounter any dependency issues during model deployment, please refer to :ref:`Model Dependencies FAQ <model-dependencies-troubleshooting>` for guidance on how to troubleshoot and validate fixes.